epfeen/epfeen.works/pages/index.md

 Title - Ruby on Rails developer.

-I was developing a project for car washes.
+I developed project for car washes.
+My responsibilities:
+- API development;
+- Adding new functionality;
+- Was engaged in optimization and fixed bugs.